ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/gcloud.md

 gsutil 5.20
 ```

-## How do I acquire user access credentials for Google Cloud?
+## How do I acquire user access credentials for Google Cloud? {#acquire-user-credentials}

 You can use `gcloud` to obtain user access credentials for Google Cloud using a web flow.
 You will put the credentials in a well-known location for Application Default Credentials (`ADC`).